Annemarie Bolduc

 GROWING & COOKING TIPS

-Corn is a multi-purpose wheat vegetable and there is a lot to say about it as it is largely produced around the world for many kinds of industries.
-I’ll just stay with the backyard-grown fresh vegetable for this post.
-Fresh sweet corn cobs can be simply boiled, steamed or grilled.
-This old-fashioned French Canadian way is simply to peel the husk (in Québec summer parties, kids or guests enjoy the peeling in the yard), put the cobs in boiling water and simmer until kernels are tender (only for 7 minutes).
-Once cooked, they are simply rubbed on a piece of butter and sprinkled with table salt.
-When I make our own corn on the cob in our Australian backyard, I prefer using a pinch of my garden salt blends, especially Garlic and Herb salt.
-In Québec’s colder seasons, corn kernels are mostly used from tins or frozen and they are one of the three essential ingredients of the traditional shepherd’s pies.
-I have made a delicious version using fresh corn, beans and homegrown potatoes (see recipe Harvest Parmentier recipe).
-To remove the kernel from the cobs, you can do it by hand or with a knife.
-I like leaving some on the end bits as a treat for the chooks!
+Corn is a multi-purpose wheat vegetable with much to say about it as it is produced massively worldwide for many industries.
+I’ll stay with the backyard-grown fresh vegetables for this post.
+Fresh sweet corn cobs can be boiled, steamed or grilled.
+The old-fashioned French Canadian way is pretty simple and easy and an affordable seasonal treat to offer to a summer party.
+Kids or guests enjoy the peeling, and the peeled cobs go in boiling water until the kernels are tender (only for 7 minutes).
+Once cooked, they are rubbed on a piece of butter and sprinkled with table salt.
+When making corn on the cob in our Australian backyard, I love using a pinch of my garden salt blends, especially Garlic and Herb salt.
+In Québec’s colder seasons, corn kernels are used from tins or frozen and are one of the three essential ingredients of the traditional shepherd’s pies.
+I have made a delicious version using fresh corn, beans and homegrown potatoes (see the Harvest Parmentier recipe).
+You can remove the kernel from the cobs by hand or with a knife.
+If you have chooks, leave them the end bits as a treat!

 Everyone enjoying fresh sweet corn • Photography © Bottle and Brush Studio 2021-22

-The Native American “Three Sisters” companion planting technique that the indigenous peoples have taught new settlers was to grow corn surrounded with beans and squash, to benefit each other with support, soil amendment and soil moisture.
-I really wanted to try this following a visit to the First Nation's Wendake village in Québec.
-It was a bit tricky to make in my backyard, space-wise, as corn is best if grown in blocks to help pollinate with the wind.
-The wind sounds lovely passing through the plant as well, but if the wind is too strong, a small block of the tall plant (that can reach 2.5 meters) could easily be damaged.
-I still managed to make a small "two sisters" patch and used rope to tighten them after one had fallen following strong winds...
-The beans growing on the natural trellis of the corn plants were so productive and looking "a-maizing" together on my front lawn!
-When the plant dies off, you can use it for mulching the garden, especially if grown organically.
-You can also let some cobs mature and dry for ornamental displays.
-And then you hope the following year will be as great to grow your own sweet corn again!
+The Native American “Three Sisters” companion planting technique that the indigenous peoples have taught new settlers was to grow corn surrounded with beans and squash to benefit each other with support, soil amendment and soil moisture.
+I wanted to try this following visiting the First Nation's Wendake village in Québec.
+Space-wise, it was a bit tricky to make in my backyard, as corn is best if grown in blocks to help pollinate with the wind.
+The wind also sounds lovely passing through the plant, but if the wind is too strong, a small block of the tall plant (that can reach 2.5 meters) could easily be damaged.
+I still made a small patch with the "two sisters" and used rope to tighten them after one had fallen following strong winds...
+The beans growing on the natural trellis of the corn plants are so productive and looking "a-maizing" together on my front lawn!

 The two sisters corn and beans • Photography © Bottle and Brush Studio 2021-22